zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 This service takes care of actually giving Symfony all the routes saved in the ZikulaRoutesModule database.
 It is a so-called [custom route loader](http://symfony.com/doc/current/cookbook/routing/custom_route_loader.html).
 It's simply loading all the routes from the database and adds them to a new RouteCollection.
-Additionally, there is one important task the RouteLoader takes care of: When reading the routes, it also parses adds the following defaults to the route: **_zkModule**, **_zkType** and **_zkFunc**, which are used in `System::queryStringDecode` (see below) later on.
+Additionally, there is one important task the RouteLoader takes care of: When reading the routes, it also adds the following default parameters to the route: **_zkModule**, **_zkType** and **_zkFunc**, which are used in `System::queryStringDecode` (see below) later on.
 In development mode, this procedure *might* happen on every page load, but it *won't* in production mode.
 The RouteLoader is activated in `app/config/routing.yml`: